-This auditor's report relates to the financial report of the Australian Synchrotron Holding Company Proprietary Limited for the year ended 30 June 2011 included both in the Australian Synchrotron Holding Company Proprietary Limited's annual report and on the website.
-The directors of Australian Synchrotron Holding Company Proprietary Limited's website.
-I have not been engaged to report on the integrity of the Australian Synchrotron Holding Company Proprietary Limited's website.
-I have not been engaged to report on the integrity of the Australian Synchrotron Holding Company Proprietary Limited's website.
-I have not been engaged to report on the integrity of the Australian Synchrotron Holding Company Proprietary Limited's website.
+This auditor's report relates to the financial report of Australian Synchrotron Holding Company Proprietary Limited for the year ended 30 June 2012 included both in Australian Synchrotron Holding Company Proprietary Limited's annual report and on the website.
+The Directors of Australian Synchrotron Holding Company Proprietary Limited are responsible for the integrity of Australian Synchrotron Holding Company Proprietary Limited's website.
+I have not been engaged to report on the integrity of Australian Synchrotron Holding Company Proprietary Limited's website.
 The auditor's report refers only to the subject matter described above.
-It does not provide an option on any other information which may have been hyperlinked to/from these statements.
-If users of the financial report are concerned with the audited financial report to confirm the information contained in the website version of the financial report.
+It does not provide an opinion on any other information which may have been hyperlinked to/from these statements.
+If users of the financial report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial report to confirm the information contained in the website version of the financial report.